santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?

+# Azure Machine Learning
+1. Is this using Azure Automation ML?
+2. Scoring URI and key (if any)
+3. If not using Automation, include the swagger.json file

 #Dev Ops
 When opening a collaboration to Azure Dev Ops, be sure to include the following in your request: